Characterization of Life Insurance Policies in Family Law

 The Court left open whether Evidence Code §662 presumption of title may apply in any family law proceeding.
 Justice Chin’s concurring opinion argued strongly that “neither the common law nor section 662, which codified that rule, ever applied to characterizing property acquired during marriage in actions between the spouses” and therefore §662 should never apply to a family law proceeding in any capacity.

 In re Marriage of Burwell (2013) 221 Cal.
 App.
 4th 1

-The Husband purchases a term life insurance policy during marriage to Wife #1.
+The Husband purchased a term life insurance policy during marriage to Wife #1.
 A status-only divorce of this marriage was subsequently entered (divorce court retained jurisdiction over all other issues).
 Husband then changed the beneficiary on the term life policy to Wife #2 and continued to pay premiums.
-Husband failed to list the policy in his preliminary declaration of disclosure or final declaration of disclosure in the divorce action with Wife #1, during the pendency of which Husband committed suicide.
+Husband’s divorce lawyer failed to list the policy in his preliminary declaration of disclosure or final declaration of disclosure in the divorce action with Wife #1, during the pendency of which Husband committed suicide.

 The parties disputed characterization of the funds from the insurance benefit payout.

 The community initially purchased this right and maintained it for a period of time through the payment of subsequent premiums.
 Therefore, the right of renewal is, at least in part, community property.
 However, separate property premiums were necessary to entitlement to the insurance benefit actually paid out.

 If the insured spouse renews the policy post-separation, and the premiums would have been higher without the premium cap, the insured spouse has necessarily appropriated property which the community acquired and helped maintain.
 In this situation, the community should receive a fraction of the proceeds based on two factors:

 - the community’s role in maintaining the contractual right to a premium cap and